vadim2404/pgx-contrib-spiext/README.md

 ### Checked Commands

 Checked commands allow to run a SQL comamnd (a query or an update), capturing an error that may have occurred.
 Pgx currently does not allow easy access to it.
-This feature is using PG_CATCH-like approach used in cases where scuh capture is necessary.
+This feature is using PG_CATCH-like approach used in cases where such capture is necessary.